scipy/scipy/benchmarks/README.rst

           pass

-  The benchmark files need to be importable also when benchmarking old versions of Scipy.
+  The benchmark files need to be importable also when benchmarking old versions of SciPy.
 The benchmarks themselves don't need any guarding against missing features --- only the top-level imports.

 - Try to keep the runtime of the benchmark reasonable.